Loring Mandel

-Loring Mandel (May 5, 1928 – March 24, 2020) was an American playwright and screenwriter whose notable works include the TV movie Conspiracy.
+Loring Mandel (May 5, 1928 – March 24, 2020) was an American playwright and screenwriter whose notable works include the television film Conspiracy.
 He wrote for radio, television, film and the stage.

 Early and personal life

 Mandel was a native of Chicago.
 He graduated from the University of Wisconsin–Madison in 1949, after studying writing and drama.

 He married his wife Dorothy in 1950, and they had two sons, one of whom grew up to be a video game writer/designer.

-Mandel's first job upon returning to Chicago after graduation was as a music arranger for the American Broadcasting Company’s house orchestra.
+Mandel's first job upon returning to Chicago after graduation was as a music arranger for the American Broadcasting Company's house orchestra.
 He supplemented his income by writing film trailers for motion pictures as well as television variety shows.
 Mandel next worked full-time for the W.B.
 Doner advertising agency until 1952 when he entered the army for service in the Korean War.